alpas/starter/README.md

 >This repo is the starter template for the [Alpas web framework](https://alpas.dev).
 If you want to contribute to
 >the core of Alpas framework, please visit the [core Alpas repository](https://github.com/alpas/alpas).

-Alpas is batteries-included web framework for Kotlin with a strong focus on developers' productivity.
+Alpas is a batteries-included web framework for Kotlin with a strong focus on developers' productivity.
 The main goal of Alpas is to get you started quick and enable you to move faster while letting you enjoy doing what you are the best at — crafting a delightful web app.

-Alpas strives to be simple and elegant and wants to serve you whether you have written any JVM based web apps before or not—there is no xml or properties files to be configured, no scattered annotations to memorize—and yet, there is no huge learning curve to get started.
+Alpas strives to be simple and elegant and wants to serve you whether you have written any JVM based web apps before or not—there is no xml or properties files to configure, no scattered annotations to memorize—and yet, there is no huge learning curve to get started.

 Alpas comes bundled with most of what you need to write modern web apps—**authentication**,